Szeg\H{o} kernel asymptotics and Kodaira embedding theorems of Levi-flat CR manifolds: Introduction and statement of the main results

+Viewing Levi-flat CR manifolds as families of complex manifolds, we can expect analogy with classical results from complex geometry such as Kodaira embedding theorem.
+The natural function theoretical objects on a CR manifold are CR functions or CR sections of a bundle.
 Actually, Ohsawa and Sibony~\cite{OS00}, cf.\ also \cite{Oh12}, constructed a CR projective embedding of class $\cC^\kappa$ for any $\kappa\in\mathbb N$ of a Levi-flat CR manifold by using $\ol\partial$-estimates.
 A natural question is whether we can improve the regularity to $\kappa=\infty$.
-Adachi~\cite{Ad13} showed that the answer is no, in general.
+Adachi~\cite{Ad:14} showed that the answer is no, in general.
 The analytic difficulty of this problem comes from the fact that the Kohn Laplacian is not hypoelliptic on Levi flat manifolds.
-Hypoellipticity and subelliptic estimates are used on CR manifolds with non-degenerate Levi form in order to find parametrices of the Kohn Laplacian and establish the Hodge decomposition, e.\,g.\ \cite{BdM1:74,CS01,HM14,Koh64}.
-Moreover, the Szeg\H{o} projection $\Pi_k$ is not a Fourier integral operator in our case.
+Hypoellipticity and subelliptic estimates are used on CR manifolds with non-degenerate Levi form in order to find parametrices of the Kohn Laplacian and establish the Hodge decomposition, e.\,g.\ \cite{BdM1:74b,CS:01,HsM:14a,Koh64}.

-In this paper, we establish a semiclassical Hodge decomposition for the the Kohn Laplacian acting on powers $L^k$ as $k\to\infty$ and we show that the composition $\Pi_k\circ\mathcal{A}_k$ of $\Pi_k$ with an appropriate pseudodifferential operator $\mathcal{A}_k$ is a semiclassical Fourier integral operator, admitting an asymptotic expansion in $k$ (see Theorem~\ref{t-main}).
+In this paper, we establish a semiclassical Hodge decomposition for the the Kohn Laplacian acting on powers $L^k$ as $k\to\infty$ and we show that the composition $\Pi_k\mathcal{A}_k$ of $\Pi_k$ with an appropriate pseudodifferential operator $\mathcal{A}_k$ is a semiclassical Fourier integral operator, admitting an asymptotic expansion in $k$ (see Theorem~\ref{t-main}).
 From this result, we can understand the large $k$ behaviour of the Szeg\H{o} projection and produce many global CR functions.
 As an application, we give a Szeg\H{o} kernel proof of Ohsawa and Sibony's Kodaira type embedding theorem on Levi-flat CR manifolds.